lmolkova/ApplicationInsights-dotnet-server/PartnerLibraryInstrumentationGuidelines.md

     return this.ProcessOperationImplAsync(input);
 }

-private async Task<OperationOutput> ProcessOperationInstrumentedAsync(OperationInput input)
+// Explain: async is important! private async Task<OperationOutput> ProcessOperationInstrumentedAsync(OperationInput input) {
-{
     Activity activity = new Activity(ActivityName);

+    // Explain: are those required?
     activity.AddTag("component", "Microsoft.ApplicationInsights.Samples");
     activity.AddTag("span.kind", "client");
     // TODO extract activity tags from input

-    if (DiagnosticListener.IsEnabled(ActivityStartName))
+    // Explain: which tags are important and why
+    // Explain: what if i want to add a tag that is not in opentracing list, but is useful for users, what should i do?

+    // Explain: we reduce verbosity, because start event is not really ineteresting for the majority of listeners if (DiagnosticListener.IsEnabled(ActivityStartName))
     {
         DiagnosticListener.StartActivity(activity, new {Input = input});